brownlm77/GettingCleanData/ReadMe.md

 ### readData

 #### Data Output
-`readData`  Reads a text file of data and returns the result as a data frame.
+`readData` reads a text file of data and returns the result as a data frame.

 #### Usage
 ```